jefferislab/NBLAST_on-the-fly/README.md

 [flycircuit.tw](http://flycircuit.tw) dataset.
 The flycircuit package will enable you to do this.
-Note that the data will be installed in a default location within the home folder of the current user; therefore you must download the data while running as user that will be used to run they shiny app.
+Note that the data will be installed in a default location within the home folder of the current user; therefore you must download the data while running as the user that will be used to run the shiny app.

 ```r
 library(flycircuit)